This page may contain affiliate links. Learn More.

 For safety it needs to say food safe, it needs to kill 99.9% of germs, and it is best if it’s spray.
 If you have to hand wipe every surface, it’s going to take you so much longer to get the job done.
 For me, scented products make me super sick, so I avoid that too.
 And think about it, even if scents don’t bother you, you’re going to be spraying A LOT of this stuff and it might bother your kids.

 I don’t recommend you make a homemade solution besides bleach.
 You have to be very careful in doing that.
 You have to make sure your alcohol or other ingredient is the correct one.
 For instance, DHS sent me a recipe to make homemade disinfectant.
 Take 70% alcohol and mix it with water.
-The CDC website tells us that the mixture has to be at least 70% alcohol to be effective.
+The CDC website tells us that the mixture has to be at least 70% alcohol to be effective for safe practices.

 So, if we mix 70% alcohol with water…it’s not 70% alcohol.
 When I emailed her to tell her it wasn’t an effective recipe she didn’t respond.
 I get a lot of that.
 But shouldn’t DHS be researching before they share recipes?
 I sure think so!